Updated May 30, 2023

-What is Virtual Data Rooms?
+What are Virtual Data Rooms?

 Is VDR the Same as “Data Rooms”?

-Here is a list of features of the Virtual Data Room which includes security measures.
+Here is a list of features of the Virtual Data Room, which includes security measures.

-- Physical Security: It provides continuous data backup and its uptime is over 99.5%.
+- Physical Security: It provides continuous data backup, and its uptime is over 99.5%.

 - Application Security: It uses encryption methods, multi-factor authentication, digital watermarking, accident redemption, etc.

-- Infrastructure Security: It uses a 256 bit AES encryption algorithm.
-It also stores data on remote data centers
+- Infrastructure Security: It uses a 256-bit AES encryption algorithm.
+It also stores data on remote data centers.

 - Data Center Certifications: It contains different standardized certifications such as ISO 9001 / ISO 27001, SOC2, FINRA, etc.

 - Auditing and Compliance: It provides auditing and reporting of logs for every action that occurs in a data room